harismats/VAE_CCUS_Patent_Case_Study/README.md

 # CCUS Patent VAE Study

-This repository contains the Google Colab notebook used for the experiments in *Calibrated Term Presence Modelling for CCUS Patent Abstracts: A Case Study with Variational Autoencoders and Retrieval Baselines*.
-The notebook processes the study dataset, trains the reported models, evaluates document completion, calibration and CPC prefix retrieval, and generates the manuscript outputs.
+This repository contains the Google Colab notebook used for the experiments in the paper *Calibrated Term Presence Modelling for CCUS Patent Abstracts: A Case Study with Variational Autoencoders and Retrieval Baselines*.
+The notebook processes the study dataset, trains the reported models, evaluates document completion, calibration and CPC prefix retrieval and generates the manuscript outputs.

 ## Files